Alex Bregman Wants It All

 When asked what he would do as commissioner of baseball, Bregman first jokes that he would ban pitch clocks so he would stop getting fined.
 "I would not change the game," he says.
 "I wouldn't change the game on the time stuff.
 I'm not making a rule if it changes the integrity of the game.
 But a pitcher having to face three hitters?
 That's stupid.
 That's not baseball.
 Now you're making it a different game.
 It takes away from the chess match."

-Well, he would change one thing: “Let everybody show their personalities.
-I’d open the floodgates and just let everything flow,” Bregman says.
-“If you just opened the floodgates and stopped saying no and just said yes, everyone would be more marketable if they were allowed to be themselves.”
+Well, he would change one thing.
+"Let everybody show their personalities.
+I'd open the floodgates and just let everything flow," Bregman says.
+"If you just opened the floodgates and stopped saying no and just said yes, everyone would be more marketable if they were allowed to be themselves."